Velli20/xml-parser/README.md

 # XML-parser

 Work in progress.
-Lightweight xml-parser for microcontrollers.
+Lightweight xml-parser for embedded systems.

 # Usage